hosted by Monograph

 Watercress salad with homemade sesame dressing

-Udon noodles with smoked mackerel and mixed seaweeds
+- Yuzu smoked mackerel with cucumber and seaweeds

 Matcha dorayaki, chocolate mochi, aka daifuku